 You should not go all out to please everyone – finding a niche market is the best way for boutiques; you cannot serve all the people – unless you have the budget of an Amazon.

-If you are going to start in a residential colony with mostly retired population you are not likely to be successful with a boutique selling cool funky clothes.
+If you are going to start in a residential colony with a mostly retired population you are not likely to be successful with a boutique selling cool funky clothes.

-Think about what your customer want rather than what you like.
+Think about what your customer wants rather than what you like.

 If something sells, it is in demand and you can start selling that.
 Do what the successful one does – one trick that most business experts vouch for is to begin selling what already sells.

 If there is a demand it means that they will buy from you too – you should increase the value proposition of the product – give them better quality than what is in the market.

 I love this quote “Do not reinvent the wheel” – this is contrary to what I have always heard but it makes solid business sense.
 We are not all Steve Jobs to start a trend – following the herd is better in business for most people especially if you do not have money to spend (splurge) in marketing.